 > May be.

+We at Bubblin feel that online books and their diaspora has not even been invented yet.
+Our current reality of downloadable files is a lazy shortchange in place of a real online book that is yet to happen.
 Miserable enterprise-y software like business style word processors and complex proprietary formats in the name of portability is not what book lovers stand for.

 Why should a reader worry about the format?
 What is compatibility issue or that file artifact on the disk?
 As a reader I don't care.

 As a writer should I just hope that someone will click to download my work of months (or even years), navigate to that file and open it to read as opposed to simply read on web?
 I love reading blogs for sure.